Cadene/torchnet-vision/CONTRIBUTING.md

 * variables names all lower-case, no underlines

 ## License
-By contributing to Torchnet, you agree that your contributions will be licensed under its BSD license.
+By contributing to Torchnet-Vision, you agree that your contributions will be licensed under its BSD license.